 Drink Tampa’s Craft Beer

 Over a century ago, Florida Brewing Company opened in downtown Ybor City, making it the center of craft beer.
-As time passed, the craft beer industry faced difficulties, and the brewery had to shut down.
+The craft beer industry faced difficulties as time passed, and the brewery had to shut down.

 A century later, craft beer experienced a rebirth with the opening of the Tampa Bay Brewing Company.
 Today, the area has seven breweries that offer everything from Coppertail Brewing Company’s Night Swim (perfect for dark beer lovers) to Angry Chair Brewing’s Three Little Bird (fruited Berliner Wessie).

-Tampa Bay Brewing Company still remains the most successful brewery in the city, offering eight regulars and dozens of seasonals.
-Operating under the brewing master David Doble, the menu includes flavorful and hoppy IPAs, APAs, expressive sours, and fruity Florida-Weisse.
+Tampa Bay Brewing Company remains the most successful brewery in the city, offering eight regulars and dozens of seasonals.
+Under the brewing master David Doble, the menu includes flavorful and hoppy IPAs, APAs, expressive sours, and fruity Florida-Weisse.

 The company currently has two tap houses in Ybor City and Westchase.